Laminar Flow Hood

 Vertical laminar flow hoods are often selected because they work like a laminar flow clean room but on a smaller scale.
 These filters are typically positioned in the ceiling directing the clean air downward, purging particles out of the work zone and through a front-access opening.

 They feature front sash for personnel protection and act as a physical barrier when working with chemicals.
-Vertical flow hoods are preferred in data recovery, medical laboratories, forensic, microbiology etc.
+Vertical flow hoods are preferred in microbiology , tissue culture, data recovery, Pharmaceutical Compounding, medical laboratories, Obtics, Electronic assembly, etc.

 Benchtop laminar Flow Hood